 Mathematics teaching in the Reception Year takes place daily in a fully integrated EYFS curriculum.
-In Reception we introduce 'Little Big Maths' to ensure good progress in basic number skills and prepare children well for Key Stage One.
-Below you will find a document that explains how LBM progress drives dovetail with the Early Learning Goals and outcomes.
+In Reception we introduce numbers in small steps using practical equipment and 'Number Blocks' to ensure good grounding in basic number skills and to prepare children well for Key Stage One.

 In the rest of the school, there are normally 5 dedicated maths lessons per week.
 An additional shorter session is dedicated to “Big Maths Beat That” challenges and “Learn-Its” timed grids.
 Regular short time slots are incorporated into the morning routines to develop children’s recall of multiplication tables and mental maths skills.
 Mathematical skills are also applied in other areas of the curriculum where possible.

-Our maths teaching is based on the National Curriculum and we are developing a 'mastery' curriculum.
-Each year offers a balance of the elements of mathematics with an emphasis on the development of number and, in particular, mental calculation skills.
+Our maths teaching is based on the National Curriculum and we are developing a 'mastery' curriculum using White Rose planning.
+Each year offers a balance of the elements of mathematics with an emphasis on the development of number and, in particular, calculation skills.
 To achieve this we have introduced a concept called CLIC.